 Drama is an inclusive subject which incorporates movement, imaginative play, sensory experiences and problem solving skills.
 The over riding theme of any drama lesson is to improve the level at which our students communicate and convey their thoughts and feelings.
 Evidence of this can be seen in small "in house" productions as well as our large scale performances that can be enjoyed by family and friends.

 At College Park we view drama as a "confidence building" area that we take great pride in.
-Not only do we instill in our young people the ability to perform on a stage, but also teach them to understand the roles of stage crew, prop making, costume design and technical support.
+Not only do we try to instil in our young people the ability to perform on a stage, but also teach them to understand the roles of stage crew, prop making, costume design and technical support.

-We hope to continue to build our drama department and expose our students to professional theatre, artists and live performance.
-There will be several events through the academic year which I urge you to keep an eye out for.
+We hope to continue to build our drama department and expose our students to professional theatre, artists, creativity and live performance